huangkaiyikatherine/huangkaiyi.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am currently a research assistant at Department of Mathematics in HKUST.
+Hi, I am a graduate student from Department of Mathematics in UW-Madison.

 My research interest lies in harmonic analysis and its applications in PDEs, number theory, combinatorics, geometric measure theory and machine learning.